MobSF/Mobile-Security-Framework-MobSF/install/windows/readme.md

-#Readme for Windows-App-Analysis
-##Why
+#Windows App Analysis

+If you are running MobSF in Windows host, you do not have to configure anything, apart from intreacting with the automated installation script for the first time when you run MobSF.
+How ever if you are using a different host OS, you need to configure a Windows VM.
 Sadly [binskim](https://www.nuget.org/packages/Microsoft.CodeAnalysis.BinSkim/) is only available on windows.
 So even for static analysis, a windows VM is required.

-##Caution
-Use and separate Windows-VM for MobSF and *don't* expose it to a network range where an attack might be coming from.
-The best solution is to set it to host-only mode.

 ##Steps on the Windows-VM
 1. Install the following requirements on the VM